 Chevere means cool in Spanish.
 Que Chevere!, how awesome, how great.

 While staying at my friend’s house I discovered a record player on the Lanai in the scrumptious back yard.
-A generously sized yard and full of fruit trees, I put on Stevie while chilling and picking up all the ripe apricots that had fallen onto the ground.
-Stevie Wonder knew about Chevere back in ’73 and talks about it in the intro to “Don’t you worry about a thing” on his album, Innervisons.
+Generously sized and full of fruit trees, I put Stevie on while chilling and picking up ripe apricots that had fallen onto the ground.
+Stevie Wonder knew about Chevere back in ’73 and says in the intro to “Don’t you worry about a thing” on his album, Innervisons.
 He asserts to listeners that he “speaks very very fluent Spanish”.

 It was 1973 when Innervisions was released.
 I was one year old.
-He was part of the beginning of introducing the Latin sound into contemporary music, along with bands like Santana.
+He was part of introducing Latin sound into contemporary music, along with bands like Santana.